 Back on Patrol

-After you've made sure that the new widow has been cared for, you get back into your patrol car and inform dispatch of the time you made notification.
-You advise that you're "10-98," task completed and that you're "back 10-8."
+You get back into your patrol car and inform dispatch of the time you made notification.
+You advise that you're "10-98," task completed, and that you're now "back 10-8."

 Worn out and thirsty from the day so far, you stop at a gas station to get a cup of coffee.
-You avoid doughnut shops at all cost so you don't play into the stereotype.
-You drive through the parking lot and scope the place out one time to make sure you're not walking blindly into a robbery.
-As soon as you walk in the door, the clerk greets you and asks you to deal with some teenagers who are causing a disturbance in the store.
-You never do get your coffee.
+You avoid doughnut shops at all cost so you don't play into the cops-and-doughnuts stereotype.
+You drive through the parking lot and scope the place out to make sure you're not walking blindly into a robbery.

 Real Police Work: Report Writing

-You just get back to your report writing when another car pulls up.
-You get back out of your car and meet an elderly woman who's frightened because her door was open when she got home, and she remembers shutting it and locking it.
-She asks you to come to her house and make sure it's safe and that no one broke in.
+Another car pulls up just as you get back to your report writing.
+You leave your car again and meet an elderly woman who's frightened because she found her door open when she got home.
+She remembers shutting it and locking it.
+She asks you to come to her house to make sure it's safe for her to go inside.

 Burglary and House Clearing

-When you get to the house, you ask her to stay outside by her car as you check the doors for any signs of breaking in.
-You notice scrape marks on the rear door and it appears someone tampered with the lock.
+You ask the woman to stay outside by her car while you enter her house.
+You check the doors for any signs that someone broke in.
+You notice scrape marks on the rear door and it appears that someone tampered with the lock there.
 You draw your handgun and enter the house to clear it, wondering if it will be the last thing you do.

 She offers you $20 dollars for your trouble, which you decline.
-She insists in paying you for your services despite the fact that you tell her you're already getting paid.
-She continues to press the issue, so you ask her to donate it to a charity of her choice instead.
+She insists on paying you for your services despite the fact that you tell her you're already getting paid.
+She continues to press the issue, so you ask her to donate the money to a charity of her choice instead.

 You drop off your evidence at the station and realize that it's almost time for your shift to end.
-After you finish the required paperwork, you get back in your car and start your way home.
+You get back in your car and head home after you finish the required paperwork.

-As you're pulling into your neighborhood, you notice a car in front of you is weaving within its lane, slowing down, speeding up and braking erratically.
-You become concerned that the driver is either impaired, tired, or sick.
-Whatever the case, you know it requires further investigation.
+You notice that a car in front of you is weaving within its lane as you're turning into your neighborhood.
+It's slowing down, speeding up, and braking erratically.
+You're concerned that the driver is either impaired, tired, or sick.
+In any case, it requires further investigation.

 One More Day Down

-After you've left your paperwork at the jail, you make your way home.
-Fortunately, this time, you don't come across any other issues.
+You finally make your way home after you've left all your paperwork at the jail.
+Fortunately, you don't come across any other issues this time.
 You walk in your front door four hours later than you were supposed to.
-Depending on your shift, your dinner's long gone cold or your family has already had breakfast and left to start their days.